physicalrobot/theoremsandthings/_posts/2024-11-19-learning-firebase.md

 Firebase offers an all-in-one solution for app developers.
 Its diverse features, including real-time databases, authentication systems, and serverless functionality, make it an ideal choice for startups or solo developers looking to focus more on app logic than backend infrastructure.
 Below are the Firebase features I’ve implemented so far in KnowGo:

-  - Authentication: Simplifies user login and sign-up processes.
+  - <span style="color:turquoise;">Authentication</span>: Simplifies user login and sign-up processes.
-  - Cloud Firestore: A powerful, scalable NoSQL database for storing and syncing app data in real-time.
+  - <span style="color:turquoise;">Cloud Firestore</span>: A powerful, scalable NoSQL database for storing and syncing app data in real-time.
-  - Firebase Hosting: A reliable way to deploy and host web applications.
+  - <span style="color:turquoise;">Firebase Hosting</span>: A reliable way to deploy and host web applications.

   <p align="center">
   <img src="{{site.baseurl}}/images/firebasemanage.jpg" alt="firebase summary">